This Is How We Dominated The Iron Butt SaddleSore 1000

 It Gets Cold At Night

-No matter how hot the daytime is, riding at night can be frigid.
+No matter how hot the daytime is, riding at night can be chilly.
 You should always prepare for extreme temperature changes during nightfall.

 Thermals, Under Armor, and heated vests protect you and keep you warm and healthy during your ride.